Bob Katter

 Katter was born in Cloncurry, Queensland.
 His father, Bob Katter Sr., was also a politician.
 Katter was elected to the Queensland Legislative Assembly at the 1974 state election, representing the seat of Flinders.
 He was elevated to cabinet in 1983, under Joh Bjelke-Petersen, and was a government minister until the National Party's defeat at the 1989 state election.

 Katter left state politics in 1992, and the following year was elected to federal parliament standing in the Division of Kennedy (his father's old seat).
-He resigned from the National Party in the lead-up to the 2001 federal election, and has since been re-elected four more times as an independent and twice for his own party.
-Katter is known for his social conservatism.
+He resigned from the National Party in the lead-up to the 2001 federal election, and has since been re-elected four more times as an independent and another five times for his own party.
 His son, Robbie Katter, is a state MP in Queensland, the third generation of the family to be a member of parliament.

 Early life, education and career

-Katter was born in Cloncurry, Queensland, the son of Robert Cummin Katter, the member for Kennedy from 1966 to 1990, and his wife, Mabel.
-His paternal grandparents went to Cloncurry in a stage coach around 1900.
-Katter's paternal grandfather was a Lebanese migrant, who owned clothing stores throughout north Queensland.
-His father, Bob Katter Sr., was an Australian politician who was in the House of Representatives from 1966 to 1990, representing the National Party (originally named the Country Party).
+Katter was born on 22 May 1945 in Cloncurry, Queensland.
+He is one of three children born to Mabel Joan (née Horn) and Robert Cummin Katter; his mother died in 1971 and his father had three more children with his second wife, including Carl.

-Growing up in Cloncurry, Katter's family owned a clothing shop and managed a local cinema.
-He was one of only six at his school who finished year 12.
+Katter's father was raised in Cloncurry where he ran a clothing shop and managed a local cinema.
+He was elected to Cloncurry Shire Council in 1946 and to federal parliament in 1966.
+Katter is of Lebanese descent through his paternal grandfather Carl Robert Katter (originally spelled "Khittar"), who was born in Bsharri and immigrated to Australia with his parents in 1898.
+He was naturalised in 1907, after previously being refused naturalisation under the White Australia policy.

-Katter attended the University of Queensland, where he studied law, but later dropped out without graduating.
+Katter received his early education in Cloncurry, where he was one of only six at his school who finished year 12.
+He attended Mount Carmel College in Charters Towers.
+He went on to the University of Queensland, where he studied law, but later dropped out without graduating.
 While at university, Katter was President of the University of Queensland Law Society and St Leo's College.
-As a university student, Katter pelted the Beatles with rotten eggs during their 1964 tour of Australia, declaring in a later meeting with band that he undertook this as "an intellectual reaction against Beatlemania".
-He also served in the Citizens Military Forces.
+As a university student, Katter pelted the Beatles with rotten eggs during their 1964 tour of Australia, declaring in a later meeting with the band that he undertook this as "an intellectual reaction against Beatlemania".
+He also served in the Citizens Military Forces, with the rank of second lieutenant.

-Returning to Cloncurry, he worked in his family's businesses, and as a "labourer in the Mt Isa Mines".
+Returning to Cloncurry, he worked in his family's businesses, and as a labourer with the Mount Isa Mines.